gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-ii.md

 The authors envisioned four phases of the search:

 1. Preoperational phase: planning the build and generating a list of target stars
-2. Construction years: 100 antenna per year for 10-25 years, searching the nearest target stars with the first few antennae: 15,000 stars per year; 2000 seconds per star.
+2. Construction years: 100 antenna per year for 10-25 years, searching the nearest target stars with the first few antennas: 15,000 stars per year; 2000 seconds per star.
 Half the time devoted to leakage scans and radio astronomy and the other half to searching for beacons.
 3. Total complete search out to 1000 light years plus transmitting beacons.
 4. Long-term effort if no signals are found and consideration of building a long-range beacon.